 by Oliver Brend

-So, you’ve decided that you’d like to try out a Pivotal subscription and would like to know more about driving a low emission vehicle.
+So, you’ve decided you’d like to try a Pivotal subscription and would like to know more about driving a low emission vehicle.
 In this post, we’ll talk about some of the trade-offs that you’ll make if you switch from petrol or diesel (ICE) to an electric vehicle (EV).
 Hopefully, it will help you to decide if an EV or plug-in hybrid (PHEV, a mix of ICE and EV) are a good match for your driving needs.
 Before we discuss the advantages of electric vehicles, let’s talk about the main downsides of pure electric:

 EVs don’t travel as far as ICE vehicles on a single charge/tank

 This is true in general, but battery technology is improving all the time and the top EVs are getting closer to their ICE counterparts in terms of range.

 How far a pure EV will travel on a single charge depends on several things, including the outdoor temperature, road type, and driving style.
 Jaguar provides a handy tool that shows you the range that you can expect to achieve in certain driving conditions.
 In the UK the I-PACE will travel around 150 miles on a full charge in winter and around 250 miles on a full charge in summer.